 It has a fair yield, flowers quickly and hits like a truck.

 Another strain from the Kush family which is responsible for people craving record-setting levels of THC.

-Now, Purple Kush is by no means the tastiest, or the best smelling strain of all.
-It has a weird almost peppery taste that doesn’t go away unless you cure your buds extensively.
+Now, Purple Kush is by no means one of the tastiest or the best smelling strains of all.
+It has a weird, almost peppery taste that doesn’t go away unless you cure your buds extensively.

-So, you might think “why is it that loved among its peers then?”, and you would find out that Purple Kush once tested for an astonishing 27% THC contents.
+So, you may wonder why it is that popular, but when you learn that Purple Kush once tested for an astonishing 27% THC contents, it becomes clearer.

 It was first bred in Oakland, for the exact purposes of entering and winning a competition.

 Seeing how its crossed from Hindu Kush and Purple Afghani, you can expect that couch-locking high which will leave you feeling blissful.

 Are you starting to see a trend here?